Working in Djibouti

 1. Logistics & Maritime Industry

-Djibouti is home to one of Africa’s busiest ports, the Port of Djibouti, which serves as a major transit hub for Ethiopia and international trade.
-The logistics and maritime sector provides employment in:
+Djibouti hosts one of Africa’s busiest ports, the Port of Djibouti, serving as a key transit hub for Ethiopia and global trade.
+This sector offers roles in:

-Port management - Overseeing port operations, cargo handling, and trade logistics.
+• Port management: Overseeing operations, cargo handling, and logistics

-Shipping and freight forwarding - Coordinating the movement of goods and managing customs processes.
+• Shipping and freight forwarding: Managing goods movement and customs

-Warehouse management - Handling storage, distribution, and inventory control.
+• Warehouse management: Handling storage, distribution, and inventory

 2. Foreign Military Bases & Security

-Djibouti hosts military bases from the United States, France, China, Japan, and other nations, creating job opportunities in defense-related sectors.
-Key roles include:
+Djibouti hosts military bases from the United States, France, China, and Japan, creating opportunities in the following:

 3. Infrastructure & Construction

-Djibouti’s urban expansion and infrastructure development projects create demand for skilled professionals, particularly in:
+Ongoing development projects create demand for professionals in:

 4. Energy & Renewable Resources